 To do this we need to collect and process certain personal information, such as information needed to make a donation.
 Your data also allows us to develop a better understanding of our supporters, allowing us to fundraise more efficiently and effectively in order to be there for children living with cancer and their families.

 If we collect personal data from you, we will only do so with your consent.
 Cancer Fund for Children fully respects any personal information you share with us and we promise to keep it safe.
-We will never sell your data and we will safeguard your personal information in line with the Data Protection Act 1998.
+We will never sell your data and we will safeguard your personal information in line with the General Data Protection Act 2018.

 In the section below, you can find out more about what information we gather from you, how we process it, hold it, as well as how we communicate with you.
 If you wish to stop hearing from Cancer Fund for Children at any time, we will respect that so you’ll also learn how you can stop any further communication from us at any time.